 Chauncey Bowers, BS, CSP, ARM is an Associate Consultant with Threat Suppression, Incorporated.
 Chauncey has worked at Threat Suppression since 2012.
-Chauncey focuses on incident command training, joint public safety operations, media affairs, emergency management, and school safety/security.
-Chauncey also serves as the primary public information officer for Threat Suppression.
+Chauncey focuses on incident command training, joint public safety operations, media affairs, emergency management, school safety/security, and house of worship safety/security.
 Chauncey currently works full time as the Director of Emergency Management for one of the nation's top-ranked private universities.
 The university has a NCAA Division 1 football team and basketball team, extensive research facilities, and a Level I trauma center.

 Chauncey’s private sector experience includes managing security and law enforcement services for the United States' third largest community college with multiple campuses.
 Chauncey served as a crisis team member evaluating and resolving threats affecting individuals and the organization.
 Chauncey developed emergency action plans, including training and exercising emergency response personnel, across the organization.
 Chauncey extensively revised the college's emergency response plan to ensure compliance with the National Incident Management System and current response best practices.